aiexplorations/aiexplorations/README.md

 I'm Rajesh and go by @aiexplorations here.

+I'm a data science professional, engineer, data science manager/leader with experience in building solutions for clients and in building data and ML centric products.

 * 🔭 I'm deeply interested in building data science and machine learning applications.
 * 🌱 I'm constantly learning stuff.
 These days, I'm learning more about sequence models, Apache Spark, graph neural networks and natural language processing
 * 👯 I'm looking to collaborate on data science and statistical modeling projects and repos